 I would suggest making a reduction of the beer to add to the filling.
 Reducing to half, or as much as a quarter, will give you enough beer flavor without adding too much extra liquid.
 Remember not to reduce over high heat, and watch out for boil-overs if you’re not using flat beer.

 Bourbon often goes hand-in-hand with sweet potato pie at this baker’s holiday table, so the obvious choice to elevate your pie to beer-licious status is your favorite bourbon barrel-aged beer.
-Fremont Brewing Company’s Dark Star Imperial Oatmeal Stout is a great choice if you can get it.
+Fremont Brewing Co.’s Dark Star Imperial Oatmeal Stout is a great choice if you can get it.
 Smooth, earthy malt flavors and sweet, woody bourbon notes from this beer are really a sweet potato pie’s best friend.

 Sweet Potato Pie Filling